Tenka Hashimoto

-Tenka Hashimoto (橋本 甜歌, Hashimoto Tenka) is a Japanese Tarento.
+Tenka Hashimoto (Hashimoto Tenka) is a Japanese Tarento.
 Her former stage name was Tenchim (てんちむ, Tenchimu).

-Hashimoto's father is Japanese and her mother is Chinese Hakka.
+Career

 In August 2023, she announced that she will take a break indefinitely from entertainment industry at the end of September.
 Her reason of suspending the activities is unknown.
 But in April 2024, she resumed her activities, revealing that she is now a single mother as she gave birth to her child.

+Personal life

+Hashimoto was born on 19 November 1993, in Beijing, China and grew up Ashikaga City, Tochigi Prefecture, Japan.
+She has one younger brother.
+Hashimoto was borne to a Japanese father and a Hakka Chinese mother.

+On 28 March 2026, she announced that she was married to an entrepreneur and YouTuber Yūta Misaki since 30 January.